bochinchero/decred-pub/dcrlnd_node.md

 This guide assumes you already have a linux host and access to a terminal.

 Keep in mind that if you want your node to be a public routing node you'll need to have the p2p listening port open, by default this is 9735.
+You could also make the dcrd node public by opening port 9108.

+It's also recommended that your host has a swap partition set up

 ## Decred Installation